tseemann/snippy/README.md

 ```

 # Check installation
-Ensure you have the latest version:
+Ensure you have the desired version:
 ```
 snippy --version
 ```